-- Distributions are taxable to you whether or not you reinvest these amounts in additional ETF Shares. - "Original issue discount" on a Treasury STRIP is generally treated as interest, although the Fund does not receive cash interest payments on the STRIPS in which it invests. - Distributions declared in December-if paid to you by the end of January-are taxable as if received in December. - Any income dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income. - Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned ETF Shares. - Capital gains distributions may vary considerably from year to year as a result of the Fund's normal investment activities and cash flows. - Your cost basis in the Fund will be decreased by the amount of any return of capital that you receive.
-This, in turn, will affect the amount of any capital gain or loss that you realize when selling your ETF Shares.
+- Distributions are taxable to you whether or not you reinvest these amounts in additional ETF Shares. - "Original issue discount" on a Treasury STRIP is generally treated as interest, although the Fund does not receive cash interest payments on the STRIPS in which it invests. - Distributions declared and recorded in December-if paid to you by the end of January-are taxable as if received in December. - Any income dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income. - Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned ETF Shares.

+• Capital gains distributions can occur when the Fund sells assets at a gain.
+Capital gains distributions vary from year to year as a result of the Fund's investment activities and cash flows, including those due to redemption activity by Fund shareholders.